WATechnology STOP Wasting Shielding Gas

 A simple way to reduce the gas waste without reducing system pressure is to reduce the hose volume (This maintains automatic flow compensation and quickly delivers a controlled amount extra shielding gas to displace air in the weld start zone and torch).

-A special small ID hose is used with the patented Gas Saver System (GSSTM) that reduces waste by 75%.
+A special small ID hose is used with the patented Gas Saver System (GSSTM) that eliminates the excess "gas blast" at each weld start.
 Since gas velocity would still be excessive at the start, a restriction orifice is incorporated into the hose fitting at the feeder end.
-The restriction orifice further reduces waste by approximately an additional 5%, for an overall reduction of 80%.
+The restriction orifice further reduces gas waste..
 Sufficient extra gas is left to quickly purge the air from the torch and weld zone.
 The surge restrictor size is selected to allow any normal gas flow setting.
 This hose is custom extruded with a large OD and fiber reinforcement to meet the tough physical needs of the environment.
 It can be stepped on without altering flow.
 If you have a Miller, Lincoln, ESAB, or Hobart welder a simple prefitted system is available.
 Just remove the existing hose and screw in the GSS.

 PROBLEMS WITH PAST SOLUTIONS: